opendream/progit/07-customizing-git/01-chapter7.markdown

 It turns out that you can write your own filters for doing substitutions in files on commit/checkout.
 These are the "clean" and "smudge" filters.
 In the `.gitattributes` file, you can set a filter for particular paths and then set up scripts that will process files just before they're checked out ("smudge", see Figure 7-2) and just before they're committed ("clean", see Figure 7-3).
 These filters can be set to do all sorts of fun things.

 Insert 18333fig0702.png
 Figure 7-2.
-The ‚Äúsmudge‚Äù filter is run on checkout.
+The "smudge" filter is run on checkout.

 Insert 18333fig0703.png
 Figure 7-3.
-The ‚Äúclean‚Äù filter is run when files are staged.
+The "clean" filter is run when files are staged.

 The original commit message for this functionality gives a simple example of running all your C source code through the `indent` program before committing.
 You can set it up by setting the filter attribute in your `.gitattributes` file to filter `*.c` files with the "indent" filter: